Meet the Macintosh!

 under Safari menu.)

-should go.
+clean house.
 (Best to leave any and all Library folders alone, by the

 empty the trash.

-suggest that you do.
+suggest that you do so.

 Data Migration on first run of a new Mac.